Chocolate Bread Recipe

 How To Make Chocolate Bread

-Mix the Dry Ingredients: In a large mixing bowl, combine the flour, cocoa powder, baking powder, salt, and baking soda.
+Mix the Dry Ingredients: In a separate mixing bowl, combine the flour, cocoa powder, baking powder, salt, and baking soda.
 Whisk until they are well blended.

 Combine Everything: Gradually add the dry ingredients to the wet ones, being careful to mix until they are just combined (make sure not to overmix).